 Family Objects

-Note that all family objects of the gamlss.dist package can be used for modeling.
+All family objects of the gamlss.dist package, see Rigby et al. (2019), can be used for modelling in gamlss2.
 However, for users wanting to specify their own (new) distribution model, this document provides a guide on how to define custom family objects within the gamlss2 framework.

 Family objects in the gamlss2 package play an essential role in defining the models used for fitting data to distributions.
 These objects encapsulate the necessary details about the distribution and the parameters, such as: